cmvandrevala/more-than-equations/content/Computer Science/Labs/Resistance is Everything.md

 ## 🔖 Background Information

 A resistor is a piece of electronics equipment that resists the flow of electricity in a circuit.
 Different resistors can resist electrical flow with different strengths.
-This strength of resistance is measured in units of ohms ($$\Omega$$).
+This strength of resistance is measured in units of ohms ($\Omega$).

 Generally, a circuit will not have just one resistor.
 Rather, it will have two or more resistors in different configurations.
 The total resistance (a.k.a the equivalent resistance) of the circuit depends on how the resistors are connected together.